2i2c-org/team-compass/operations/communication.md

 ## Slack

 Most of our synchronous communication [happens in Slack](communication:slack).

-### Who is invited to the Slack?

-Currently, anyone who is interested can join the 2i2c Slack.
-Initially this is people that mentioned they would like to join via our blog post.
-Any Slack member is welcome to send an invite link to another person that would like to join.

-### Private and Public channels

-We try to keep the number of channels to a minimum, and only add new rooms if it really feels necessary (e.g. if we keep having "off topic" conversations about the same topic in one room).
-There are a mix of private and public rooms in the Slack.
-In general, conversations about projects, development, etc should be in public rooms. **Most conversation in the 2i2c Slack should be in public channels**.

-There are private channels for a few specific topics that probably warrant private conversation.
-By default, we'll start with:
+There are a combination of private and public channels for different kinds of communication.

-- `#team-updates` - is for 2i2c team members to share information with one another about what they are up to
-- `#leads-and-partnerships` - is for discussing **prospective** collaborations, communities we may serve, or funding opportunities
+### Public channels

+Our public channels cover general topics that are relevant to 2i2c, and a space for us to connect with other community members that reside in our Slack.
+Generally speaking, anybody can be invited or added to a public channel.

+### Private channels

+Private channels are spaces for the 2i2c staff to have internal discussions that benefit from extra privacy and clearer scope.
+We use them in order to have a space for our team to speak freely with one another, discuss sensitive topics, etc.

+Below are a list of private channels for our teams.
+For these channels, **all 2i2c staff may get access**.
+This is granted by making a request in our `#team-updates` channel.

+To add a non-2i2c staff member, first get approval from our team leads.

+- `#team-updates` - organization-wide updates and announcements.
+- `#partnerships` - discussion for our Partnerships team.
+- `#engineering` - discussion for our Engineering team.

-In addition, we may create private rooms on a short-term basis for specific events (such as discussing hiring a specific role).
+In addition, we occasionally create private channels for specific projects or topics.
+In this case, the channel creator can invite the people that they believe need visibility into the conversation.

 ### Conversations that should not be in Slack